kierankyllo/powerparse/README.md

 ## Operation

-Run the script as a standalone or add it as a systemd service unit to run on startup
+Run the script as a standalone or add it as a systemd service unit to run on startup.

 ## Files
 ppscript.py - parses API call into alert table